 We just spotted a new article on gynecomastia.org discussing the need to help teens with man boobs.
 We couldn’t agree more!

 If you remember your own adolescence, you might recall that it’s a time of life when it’s not easy to open up to others about your worries.
-And believe it when we say that, based on our thirty years of experience treating teens with man boobs in New York, young guys with gynecomastia are indeed worried.
+And believe it when we say that, based on our thirty plus years of experience treating teens with man boobs, young guys with gynecomastia are indeed worried.
 Who is noticing?
 What are they thinking?
 Will it go away?

 If you’re close to a teen with moobs, here are some suggestions for you.

 Before you’re ready to assist a loved one, you should know the basics of gynecomastia.
 You might start with this overview from the Mayo Clinic.
 A more detailed article is available from American Family Physician.

 We have posted several articles about teen gynecomastia on our blog.
 If you visit the blog home page here, you’ll find an entire category of posts about teen gynecomastia.

 In case your teen does reach out to you, be prepared to listen and take his concerns seriously.
 Remember that teasing and bullying by peers can be merciless these days, and if your loved one begins to withdraw from social and other opportunities, the damage can be lasting.
 If you reassure him that gynecomastia during the teen years is normal and usually goes away on its own, be sure you don’t dismiss the anguish and shame he may be feeling.

 You can be a key source of solace at a time like this.
 Share what you’ve learned, and point the young man to resources that can help him know he’s not alone (see below).
 Let him know you will be there for him in any way you can.